 The Banaue Rice Terraces are just the most notorious terraces in northern Luzon but there are other notable ones that are worth visiting: the Batad Rice Terraces, Mayoyao Rice Terraces in Mayoyao, Hapao Rice Terraces and Kiangan Rice Terraces.

-The terraces can be visited anytime of the year but the best time for a visit is between February and March.
+From what you need to know before visiting the Philippines, is that you can actually come at any time of the year.
+Even the rainy season has its beauty.
+The terraces can be visited anytime of the year as well but the best time for a visit is between February and March.
 Moreover, when the cleaning and planting time occurs and between June and July when during the harvest.

 Native hut with a view over the rice terraces?

 I found amazing accommodation which is all wooden and lays on the hill with a rice terraces view.
 Native Village Inn is a unique mountain lodge overlooking one of the Banaue’s World Heritage Rice Terraces with cool clean air at 1250 metres above sea level.
 The huts imitate the original houses of local people from this region.
 Staying there was simply amazing, and I think the photos speak for themselves.
 Not to mention delicious food which I could have on the view point table.
 The huts are just 9 km from ancient Banaue Rice Terraces and easy to access by trike or jeepney.